 Sonny Bono Packed A Lot Of Living Into His 62 Years On This Earth

-He was a singer, a songwriter, television star, restaurateur, mayor, and Congressman from the state of California.
-Though Bono is famous for the song he and second wife, Cher, made popular – I Got You Babe – he didn’t take care of his wife and children.
+He was a singer, songwriter, television star, restaurateur, mayor, and Congressman from the state of California.
+Though Bono is famous for the song he and his second wife, Cher, made popular – I Got You Babe – he didn’t take care of his wife and children.
 His celebrity estate planning mistake?
 Failing to draw up a Will.

 Salvatore “Sonny” Bono was born in Detroit, though his family moved to California when he was a young child.

 Mr. Bono’s began his career as a songwriter, then moved on to performing with his wife, Cher.
 The two had several hit television shows, though they divorced in the early 70s.
 Mr. Bono next became an actor, then a politician.
 In addition to serving as the Mayor of Palm Springs, he was elected to the U. S. House of Representatives.